opencoweb/coweb/docs/tutorial/shopping.rst

 Python
 ######

+NOTE: If you completed the Developer Setup on the opencoweb wiki page on GitHub, you can skip to the next section titled 'Starting with a blank page'.

 #.
 Install the Python server package and scripts to a :ref:`virtualenv <virtualenv-install>` or :ref:`system-wide <distutils-install>`.
 #.
 Deploy an initial coweb application using the :file:`pycoweb` script.